-Warm summer evenings can make your body feel more tired than usual, which means most nights it can be hard to get in the kitchen and whip up an elaborate dinner.
+Warm evenings can make your body feel more tired than usual, which means most nights it can be hard to get in the kitchen and whip up an elaborate dinner.
 But don’t skimp on the flavour simply because you don’t want to be hanging around the stove all night and try this easy beef stroganoff instead!

 This recipe is not only incredibly quick and straightforward, but it’s absolutely delicious while also including a budget-friendly ingredient list.
 Plus, it’s the perfect midweek meal or something that you can easily cook in bulk and freeze for up to three months to enjoy later on!